 A temp gun is a little gadget with an LCD readout that you aim at the exact spot you want a measurement from.
 Some even have little laser lights to show you exactly what spot you are checking.

 Check multiple points across the entire basking area.
 Make sure they fall within the needed ranges.
 I like to recheck this weekly and sometimes do it even more often than that.
 A temp gun is the best and most accurate way to measure the temperature of your beardie’s basking spot.

-While I think it’s overkill, my vet recommends a higher end temperature gun.
-He feels it’s more precise and it can be used from further away.
+While I think it’s overkill, my vet recommends a higher-end temperature gun.
+He feels it’s more precise and can be used from further away.
 I’m happy with my cheaper version, but if you want to see what a qualified exotic pet vet recommends, you can see his recommendation here on Amazon.

 Basking lamp timing

 You don’t want your basking lamp on 24/7.
 Instead, you want to simulate the sun.
 After all, you are trying to recreate your dragon’s natural habitat.
 I recommend that you put the light on a timer.
 Set it to be on twelve hours and off twelve hours.

 I have mine set to go on when the sun comes up and go off 12 hours later.
 That way, my beardie won’t be woken up by the sun coming through the window before her basking light goes on.